Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 7.13 The shared prelude — why one implementation

-The decision to implement wind once in `foliage_wind.wgsl` and include it everywhere was not an optimisation; it was a correctness requirement.
+The decision to implement wind once in `foliage_wind.wgsl` and include it everywhere was not an optimisation.
+It was a correctness requirement.
 Grass blades, tree world-position-offset, and impostor cards are three different rasterisation paths that draw the *same plant* at different distances.
 Two of them are on screen simultaneously inside every LOD cross-fade band.
 If those paths each grew their own `sin(time)` the silhouettes would shear against each other across the fade.

 The inclusion mechanism is the existing `shader::resolve` prelude system.
 Shaders opt in: